 We are going to get to those delicious and gorgeous Easy Orange Rolls but first… Do you have those moments in your life that, no matter if they happened twenty, thirty, or fifty years ago, they can be called upon at a moment’s notice and replayed in your mind as if they were only yesterday?
-Last week while I was filming on the set of Beat The Chefs, I had one of those moments when I walked outside of the studio and looked up at the moon.
+When I was filming on the set of Beat The Chefs, I had one of those moments when I walked outside of the studio and looked up at the moon.

 I was on the tail end of a two week filming session consisting of twelve+ hour days working with some of the most wonderful people you could ever encounter.
 I’m blessed on many levels but most importantly, I’m blessed because I have the wisdom to realize and see my blessings around me.
 That is a key factor that a lot of people miss.